 I see great beauty and art in both the simplicity of produce and the laborious handmade pastry.
 There is surely beauty in the underrated parsnip; the sturdy, primitive root has a long and patient journey that begins with seeds that take longer to germinate than nearly any other vegetable.
 The patience and passion of the farmer is as inspiring to me as the patience and passion of a pastry chef, baker, or cook.
 There is not much in this world as gorgeous as freshly baked braided breads, delicate tarts, or lovely layered cakes.

 So, what will you find here?
 Lots of recipes and lots of variety.
 I will be posting something for everyone and the blog will reflect how I eat myself.
 I enjoy eating a 75% plant-based diet with a focus on balance and nutrition.
 On this blog, you will find everything from vegan to paleo to indulgent desserts.

 While I try to eat healthy daily, I do eat occasional sweets.
 I am a professional Pastry Chef, after all!
 Life is about balance and I will never deny myself a piece of birthday cake or a home-baked treat that someone took the time, effort, and love to make.

 I love experimenting with different recipes, techniques, and regional cuisines.
 I would try anything once!
-As the blog develops, expect to also see entries on culinary trends, travel adventures, entertaining ideas, DIY health + home, and more.
+You can also expect to see entries on culinary trends, travel adventures, entertaining ideas, DIY, and more.

 My love for food and cooking has always been a constant in my life.
 Perhaps it started when I was young, standing on my tip-toes to help my grandmother in the kitchen.
 Perhaps I realized it when I connected food with emotion and understood that one of the most simple but beautiful things that we could do for someone else is feed them.